One request I see fairly often for C# is to add the concept of borrowed values. That is values which can be used but

 To help illustrate these difficulties this post is going to focus on what it would look like if borrowing were added to C# for reference types.
 Borrowing, the concept of use but don’t store, is a necessary pre-requisite for most forms of ownership.
 Lacking borrowing the more desired features, like stack allocation of classes, wouldn’t be possible.

 and parameters.
-It cannot be applied to fields, return types, or parameters which are out
+It cannot be applied to fields, return types, or parameters which are out, in or ref.

 class Widget {